AlannaParsons/new_final_project/planner/PLANNING.md

     - check double load "bug", likely strict mode, double check
     - sub header and active date will likely be moved into higher level layout, pass active date as prop to pages/components
     - start stripping unnecessary data returns from db calls
+    - make subheader smaller? as dev continues, it is less important, used for month traversal only?...
+    - consider goals layout, not functional ATM. make intuitive

     more pages -
         week